computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 ## Kaggle

-Kaggle is a subsidary of Google.
-It is platform for machine learning competitions where people compete to produce the best models for a huge range of different datasets.
+Kaggle is a platform for machine learning competitions where people compete to produce the best models for a huge range of different datasets.
 Companies often offer a reward for their competitions.
 There's tons of cool data and competitions that you can base your final project on.

 Here are a few relevant competitions:
 * [Sentiment Analysis on Movie Reviews](https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews)